geoserver/geoserver/doc/en/user/docs/extensions/dxf/index.md

 The following format_options are supported:

-:   1.  version: (number) creates a DXF in the specified version format (only 14 is currently supported)
+1.  version: (number) creates a DXF in the specified version format (only `14` is currently supported)
 2.  asblock: (true/false) if true, all geometries are written as blocks and then inserted as entities.
 If false, simple geometries are directly written as entities.
 3.  colors: (comma delimited list of numbers): colors to be used for the DXF layers, in sequence.
 If layers are more than the specified colors, they will be reused many times.
 A set of default colors is used if the option is not used.
-Colors are AutoCad color numbers (7=white, etc.).
+Colors are AutoCad color numbers (`7=white`, etc.).
 4.  ltypes: (comma delimited list of line type descriptors): line types to be used for the DXF layers, in sequence.
 If layers are more than the specified line types, they will be reused many times.
 If not specified, all layers will be given a solid, continuous line type.
-A descriptor has the following format: <name>!<repeatable pattern>[!<base length>], where <name> is the name assigned to the line type, <base length> (optional) is a real number that tells how long is each part of the line pattern (defaults to 0.125), and <repeatable pattern> is a visual description of the repeatable part of the line pattern, as a sequence of - (solid line),* (dot) and _ (empty space).
-For example a dash-dot pattern would be expressed as --_*_.
+A descriptor has the following format: `<name>!<repeatable pattern>[!<base length>]`, where `<name>` is the name assigned to the line type, `<base length>` (optional) is a real number that tells how long is each part of the line pattern (defaults to 0.125), and `<repeatable pattern>` is a visual description of the repeatable part of the line pattern, as a sequence of `-` (solid line),`*` (dot) and `_` (empty space).
+For example a dash-dot pattern would be expressed as `--_*_`.
 5.  layers: (comma delimited list of strings) names to be assigned to the DXF layers.
 If specified, must contain a name for each requested query.
 By default a standard name will be assigned to layers.
 6.  withattributes: (true/false) enables writing an extra layer with attributes from each feature, the layer has a punctual geometry, with a point in the centroid of the original feature

 ## POST options